Tytus Kanik: Career

 In January 2018, he became the first Polish player to gain a two-year PDC Tour Card.
 He won the third day of European Q-School by defeating José Justicia 5–3 in the final.
-The following week, he won the qualifying tournaments for two PDC European Tour events.
+The following week, he won the qualifying tournaments for the first two PDC European Tour events of the year.
 Two months later he played at 2018 European Darts Open, beating Jan Dekker 6–3 in the first round.
-Next day, he lost 2–6 to Simon Whitlock in the second round.
-In April 2018, he played at 2018 German Darts Open, where he was eliminated in the first round match, lost 2–6 to James Wade.
-At the beginning of June 2018, he played in the 2018 PDC World Cup of Darts with Krzysztof Ratajski.
+The next day, he lost 2–6 to Simon Whitlock in the second round.
+In April 2018, he played at 2018 German Darts Open, where he was eliminated in the first round match, losing 2–6 to James Wade.
+At the beginning of June 2018, he played in the 2018 PDC World Cup of Darts with Ratajski.
 After a very even duel, the Poles lost 4–5 in legs to Northern Ireland representing by Brendan Dolan and Daryl Gurney.

 In early March 2019, he made his debut in the 2019 UK Open, where he lost 0–6 to Yordi Meeuwisse in the second round match.
 Later that month, he played at 2019 German Darts Championship, where he lost 4–6 to Jamie Hughes in the first round.
 In May 2019, he played at 2019 Austrian Darts Open where he advanced first time to the third round phase, beating Dietmar Burger and Jonny Clayton.
 In the third round match he lost 5–6 to Peter Wright.

-In June 2019, he played at 2019 PDC World Cup of Darts with Krzysztof Ratajski.
+In June 2019, he played in the 2019 PDC World Cup of Darts again with Ratajski.
 Poland defeated the Czech Republic 5–2 in legs.
 In the second round they faced the Netherlands.
-Kanik played with Jermaine Wattimena and lost 1–4 in legs.
-Bearing in mind the loss of Krzysztof Ratajski in first second round match with Michael van Gerwen, Poles were eliminated.
-Due to the lack of outstanding results, Kanik lost his card at the end of the season.
-His best achievement in the Players Championship is a semi-finals at the tenth tournament in April 2019, where he lost to Gabriel Clemens.
+Kanik faced Jermaine Wattimena and lost 1–4 in legs.
+As this followed the loss of Ratajski in the first second round match against Michael van Gerwen, Poland was eliminated.
+Due to the lack of outstanding results, Kanik lost his tour card at the end of the season.
+His best achievement in the Players Championship was a semi-finals at the tenth tournament in April 2019, where he lost to Gabriel Clemens.

 In the next season, after losing his professional card, in October 2020 he played in the 2020 International Darts Open.
 In the first round match he faced Martin Schindler from the host country.
-Match ended with Kanik's defeat 1–6 in legs.
+The match ended with Kanik's defeat 1–6 in legs.
 In July 2022, for the second time in his career he became the Polish Champion, beating Sebastian Białecki 5–3 in legs.
 Victory in this tournament guaranteed him a start in the 2022 WDF Europe Cup.
-It will be his debut in this competition.
+It markes his debut in this competition.